 - Ask teams to distribute the 88 pennies onto the 4 tax squares of the Income Board according to where students think the taxes came from.

 - When the Income Board is completed, give the correct answers as shown on the chart.

 - Ask teams to distribute all 100 pennies (each representing $37 billion) among the 9 spending categories according to where they think the government spent the money in 2015.

 - Read out the answers and ask each team to move the correct amounts onto the squares so they can visualize the comparisons.

 - Make boards and answer sheets into overheads for use with large groups.
 Try this game at a meeting or have your students lead it in other classrooms.

-- Health includes Medicare, Medicaid, safety/health inspections, and veterans health programs.
+- Health includes Medicare, Medicaid, safety/health inspections, Affordable Care Act insurance subsidies, and veterans health programs.

 - Income Security includes unemployment compensation, housing assistance, food stamps, nutrition programs, general retirement and disability insurance (excluding Social Security), and other income security programs.

 - Education counts all Department of Education outlays; and job training, employment and social services.
 Keep in mind that most education spending is from the state and local level, not from the federal government.

 - International Affairs (originally called Foreign Aid) includes development and humanitarian assistance, international security assistance, conducting foreign affairs, foreign information and exchange programs, and international financial programs.